bryandugan/bryan-dugan/content/posts/VSCode Essentials/VSCode Essentials.md

 tags: ['vscode', 'development', 'apps', 'code-editors']
 ---

-This article is a collection of everything you need to get started using Microsoft's [Visual Studio Code](https://code.visualstudio.com/) (VSCode).
+This article is a collection of everything needed to get started using Microsoft's [Visual Studio Code](https://code.visualstudio.com/) (VSCode).
 This article also uses all Mac OSX shortcuts and is geared towards a front-end developer's setup.

 ## Why use VSCode?

-Over the years as a front-end developer, I have tried and used many different code editors, from Notepad++, TextWrangler, Dreamweaver, Sublime Text, Atom, Brackets, back to Sublime Text, PHPStorm and finally to VSCode.
-I have been using VSCode as my primary code editor for the past 6 months and have really been enjoying how easy and intuitive it is to use.
+As a front-end developer, I have tried and used many different code editors, from Notepad++, TextWrangler, Dreamweaver, Sublime Text, Atom, Brackets, back to Sublime Text, PHPStorm, and finally to VSCode.
+I have been using VSCode as my primary code editor for the past six months and am enjoying how easy and intuitive it is to use.

 VSCode is a free code editor that runs on all major platforms.
-In that regard, it makes things extremely easy to get started
+In that regard, it makes things extremely easy to get started.

-> It doesn't matter which code editor you use, as long as you're proficient in it and **YOU** enjoy using it.
+> It doesn't matter which code editor you use, as long as you're proficient in it, and **YOU** enjoy using it.
 What works for everyone else might not work for you.

 ---

-## Commonly Used Shortcuts
+## Commonly used shortcuts

 Learning shortcuts on any new program takes a while, but it's worth it in the long run.
 They help save time while writing code.
 Here is a list of some of the basics that I find myself using over and over again.